DETAILED ACTION

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

 This judicial exception is not integrated into a practical application (Step 2A Prong Two).
-In particular, the claim only recites one additional element – using a control device or one or more processors to perform the steps.
+In particular, the claim only recites one additional element – using one or more processors to perform the steps.
 The control device or one or more processors in the steps is recited at a high-level of generality (i.e., as a generic processor performing a generic computer function of electronic data query, storage and retrieval) such that it amounts no more than mere instructions to apply the exception using a generic computer component.
 Specifically the claims amount to nothing more than an instruction to apply the abstract idea using a generic computer or invoking computers as tools by adding the words “apply it” (or an equivalent) with the judicial exception, or mere instructions to implement an abstract idea on a computer, or merely uses a computer as a tool to perform an abstract idea - see MPEP 2106.04(d)(I) discussing MPEP 2106.05(f).
-The claims recitation of the “A moving object that is to receive remote support, the moving object comprising: a control device; and a management device database in which information on a plurality of management devices is registered, wherein: each of the management devices has a function to assign a support resource necessary for the remote support,” “A remote support system for remote support of a moving object, the remote support system comprising: one or more processors; and a plurality of management devices, wherein: each of the management devices includes a database that stores information on a support resource necessary for the remote support,” “a first management device,” “a second management device” are only generally linking the use of the judicial exception to a particular technological environment or field of use – see MPEP 2106.04(d)(I) discussing MPEP 2106.05(h).
+The claims recitation of the “A moving object that is to receive remote support, the moving object comprising: processor communicable with a plurality of management devices; and a management device database in which information on the plurality of management devices is registered, wherein: each of the management devices has a function to assign a remote support terminal necessary for the remote support, the remote support terminal being configured to generate an instruction for the remote support” “A remote support system for remote support of a moving object, the remote support system comprising: one or more processors of the moving object; and a plurality of management devices communicable with the moving object, wherein: each of the management devices includes a database that stores information on a remote support terminal necessary for the remote support, each of the management devices is configured to assign one of the remote support terminals for the remote support, the one of the remote support terminals being configured to generate an instruction for the remote support; one of the management devices controls the moving object by transmitting the instruction for the remote support to the moving object” “a first management device,” “a second management device” are only generally linking the use of the judicial exception to a particular technological environment or field of use – see MPEP 2106.04(d)(I) discussing MPEP 2106.05(h).
 Accordingly, the combination of these additional elements does not integrate the abstract idea into a practical application because it does not impose any meaningful limits on practicing the abstract idea.
 The claim is directed to an abstract idea, even when considered as a whole (Step 2A Prong Two: NO).

 Claims 2-3 recite(s) the additional limitation(s) further limiting how to transmit or route the service request, which is still directed towards the abstract idea previously identified and is not an inventive concept that meaningfully limits the abstract idea.
 Again, as discussed with respect to claim 1 and 4, the claims are simply limitations which are no more than mere instructions to apply the exception using a computer or with computing components.
 Accordingly, the additional element(s) does not integrate the abstract idea into a practical application because it does not impose any meaningful limits on practicing the abstract idea.
 Even when considered as a whole, the claims do not integrate the judicial exception into a practical application at Step 2A or provide an inventive concept in Step 2B.